9 Tips to Stop Anger and Injustice from Hurting You

 - Have patience with yourself.
 It may take time for the emotions to lessen.
 Encourage yourself to soften in each and every moment.
 Some days will be easier than others; have compassion for yourself as you move through the process.

 - Don’t stay stuck.
-If you feel yourself stagnating, confine your focus to countering the physical and emotional tension with relaxation techniques each and every time they come up.
+If you feel yourself stagnating, confine your focus to countering the physical and emotional tension with relaxation techniques every time they come up.
 Over time you will accumulate greater relaxation in your mind and body, and this will set the foundation for you to explore deeper emotional release work.
 Working with a professional can help you overcome any barriers and kickstart your freedom from anger and injustice.

 Ferrari, R., A prospective study of perceived injustice in whiplash victims and its relationship to recovery.
 Clin Rheumatol, 2014.